What is the Cost of Labor?

 Both differ from each other on different parameters.
 The differences are given below:

-- Meaning: Cost of living can be defined as the costs that are necessarily borne by a customer for the purpose of maintaining a standard of living in a particular geographical area.
-On the other hand, the cost of labor can be defined as the costs that are borne by an employer in the form of salaries or wages, payroll taxes, and other benefits paid to a worker.
+- Meaning: Cost of living can be defined as the costs that are necessarily borne by a customer to maintain a standard of living in a particular geographical area.
+On the other hand, the cost of labor can be defined as the costs that are borne by an employer in the form of salaries or wages, payroll taxesPayroll TaxesPayroll taxes are statutory deductions made by the employer from an employee’s regular salary and wages, and usually, such withholdings mostly have both employer and employee equal contributions.
+These taxes are collected by tax authorities from respective employers and paid for human welfare schemes, infrastructure development., and other benefits paid to a worker.

-- The cost of living is borne by a consumer and he or she can be a worker, employer, businessman, unemployed individual, etc. On the other hand, the cost of labor is borne by an employer.
+- A consumer bears the cost of living, and he or she can be a worker, employer, businessman, unemployed individual, etc. On the other hand, the cost of labor is borne by an employer.

 Some of the benefits are given below: